takelley1/linux-notes/helm.md

 # Create a runner pod for the cluster:
 helm upgrade --install --namespace gitlab gitlab-runner -f values.yml gitlab/gitlab-runner
 ```
-- The runner pod will listen for pipelines, then create a pod in the cluster to run each job in the pipeline.
+- The runner pod will listen for pipelines, then create a pod in the cluster to run each job in each pipeline.
   - A single kubernetes runner can handle multiple submitted pipelines in parallel
 - See [here](https://docs.gitlab.com/runner/executors/kubernetes.html) for more info.
 ```yaml